The Virtues of the Virtual Classroom

 There were areas of concern as the PBI Virtual Live Classroom® program got underway.
 Some faculty worried there would be a loss of intimacy.
 “I was concerned that participants wouldn’t develop the same level of trust online as they do in an actual classroom setting,” said faculty member Catherine Caldicott, MD.
 “I was surprised and delighted to see the exact opposite was true.”

 In the new virtual format, everyone learns face-to-face with their faculty and everyone else.
-And because PBI keeps the virtual class size small, each person’s image is large enough to encourage personal connections among the students.
+And because PBI Education keeps the virtual course size small, each person’s image is large enough to encourage personal connections among the students.
 No one has to move when the discussion shifts back and forth from the faculty to individual participants.
 Far from distancing people from each other, the virtual format fosters a sense of connection.
 Trust grows more quickly when everyone feels equally seen.

 “There was more intimacy and connection than I thought possible in a virtual format.”Recent graduate